nielssorensen/OpenEmu-wiki/Console---Core-Plugin-Status-&-Wishlist.md

 # Work-In-Progress ports

 **Note: These are not yet ready for release and no guarantee they will be.
-Some are in a preliminary or non-functional state and others may not be a good fit for OpenEmu.**
+Some are in a preliminary or non-functional state and others may not be a good fit for OpenEmu.
+WIP ports are strictly unsupported.**

 * 3DO ([4DO](http://www.fourdo.com/))
 * Atari 8-bit ([Atari800](http://sourceforge.net/projects/atari800/))